llvm/llvm-project/mlir/docs/Dialects/GPU.md

 but cannot access the `workgroup` memory of other workgroups.
 Finally, `private` memory is used to represent `alloca`-like buffers that are private to a sigle thread.

-These address spaces may be used as the `memorySpace` attribute on `memref` values,.
+These address spaces may be used as the `memorySpace` attribute on `memref` values.
 The `gpu.module`/`gpu.func` compilation pipeline will lower such memory space usages to the correct address spaces on target platforms.
 Memory attributions should be created with the correct memory space on the memref.